jhrcook/academic-kickstart/content/post/pymc3-spline/index.md

   (to view full data, use np.asarray(this_obj))
 ```

-The b-spline basis is plotted below.
+The b-spline basis is plotted below, showing the "domain" of each piece of the spline.
+The height of each curve indicates how influential the corresponding model covariate (one per spline region) will be on the final model.
+The overlapping regions represent the knots showing how the smooth transition from one region to the next is formed.

 ```python
 spline_df = (